fiveisprime/vscode-docs/tutorials/nodejs-deployment-vscode/tailing-logs.md

 # Viewing Logs

-In this step, you will view (or "tail") the logs from the running Website.
-Any calls to `console.log()` in the site will be displayed in the output window in VS Code.
+In this step, you learn how to view (or "tail") the logs from the running Website.
+Any calls to `console.log()` in the site are displayed in the output window in VS Code.

 Find the app in the Azure App Service explorer viewlet, right-click the app, and choose "View Streaming Logs".

 When prompted, choose to enable logging and restart the application.
-This will open the output window in VS Code and connect to the log stream.
+Once the app is restarted, the VS Code output window opens with a connection to the log stream.

 ![View Streaming Logs](images/nodejs-deployment-vscode/view-logs.png)

 ![Enable Logging and Restart](images/nodejs-deployment-vscode/enable-restart.png)

-After a few seconds, you should see a message indicating that you are connected to the log-streaming service.
+After a few seconds, you will see a message indicating that you are connected to the log-streaming service.

 ```bash
 Connecting to log-streaming service...